Refreshment against the heat: New drinking fountain opened in Spandau!

-On October 8, 2025, Spandau opens a new drinking fountain to improve the green areas and heat protection strategies.
+On October 8, 2025, Spandau will open a new drinking fountain to improve green spaces and heat protection strategies.

-On October 8, 2025, a new drinking fountain was opened in the green area at Bullengraben, the end of Grünhofer Weg.
-The project, a cooperation between the Spandau district and the Berlin waterworks, aims to offer refreshment for walkers, cyclists and children, as well as to irrigate the trees in the facility.
-The opening ceremony was cited by building councilor Thorsten Schatz and Eric Rietz, head of the pipe network company Jungfernheide.
-The event was supported by trainees from the district and water operations.
+On October 8, 2025, a new drinking fountain was opened in the green area at Bullengraben, at the end of Grünhofer Weg.
+The project, a cooperation between the Spandau district and Berliner Wasserbetriebe, aims to provide refreshment for walkers, cyclists and children as well as to water the trees in the complex.
+The opening ceremony was led by City Councilor for Construction Thorsten Schatz and Eric Rietz, head of the Jungfernheide pipe network operations center.
+The event was supported by trainees from the district office and the water company.

-The new fountain is part of a larger initiative that aims to make Spandau's green areas fit for the future.
-It also corresponds to the heat protection strategy of the Berlin water operations and represents the third joint pilot project of the district and water companies.
+The new fountain is part of a larger initiative aimed at making Spandau's green spaces fit for the future.
+It also corresponds to the heat protection strategy of the Berliner Wasserbetriebe and represents the third joint pilot project between the district and the water company.

 Climate change and the need for drinking fountains